 We report 10-year expected inflation, which is the rate that inflation is expected to average over the next 10 years.

-We also provide the model’s estimates of the inflation risk premium, the real risk premium, and the real interest rate (see the charts below and the Excel file above).
+Figure 1 below, “Ten-Year Expected Inflation and Real and Inflation Risk Premia,” shows 10-year expected inflation over time.
+It also shows the model’s estimates of the real risk premium and the inflation risk premium.
+The real interest rate is also provided in the Excel file.
 The inflation risk premium is a measure of the premium investors require for the possibility that inflation may rise or fall more than they expect over the period in which they hold a bond.
 Similarly, the real risk premium is a measure of the compensation investors require for holding real (inflation-protected) bonds over some period, given the fact that future short-term rates might be different from what they expect.
 Both the real risk premium and the inflation risk premium can be interpreted as investors’ assessment of risk.
 In the case of the real risk premium, it is an assessment of the risk of unexpected changes in the real interest rate, and in the case of the inflation risk premium, it is an assessment of the risk of unexpected changes in inflation.

-In figure 2 below we compare the model’s estimate of 10-year real interest rates against TIPS yields.
+In figure 2 below, “Ten-Year TIPS Yields versus Real Yields,” we compare the model’s estimate of 10-year real interest rates against TIPS yields.
 The figure can be interpreted as illustrating the importance of factors not in the model (taxes, liquidity, the embedded option) for the TIPS market.
 As TIPS are not used in the model, it also serves as a simple out-of-sample test for the model.

-Figure 3, yield curve, shows the model’s estimates for expected inflation at horizons of 1 to 30 years at three points in time: the current month, the previous month, and the previous year.
+Figure 3, “Expected Inflation Term Structure,” shows the model’s estimates for expected inflation at horizons of 1 to 30 years at three points in time: the current month, the previous month, and the previous year.